-2.1 Pop ulation health 2.1 ı Op alation - IICaitii
+2.1 Population health significant burden of disease with the number of people affected remaining too high and, in some cases, increasing.
 The burden is higher amongst vulnerable population groups and given the relatively high proportion of these within NWMPHN it is an important area.

-- Extremely high levels of notification rates of Hepatitis B unspecified and Hepatitis C unspecified in Melbourne and Maribyrnong, Extremely high Hepatitis B unspecified in Brimbank and Wyndham.
-(Table 122) - Extremely, very high and high levels of STI notifications rates (chlamydia, gonorrhoea, syphilis, HIV) across the PHN, except for Moorabool (Table 123).
+Extremely high levels of notification rates of Hepatitis B - unspecified and Hepatitis C - unspecified in Melbourne and Maribyrnong, Extremely high Hepatitis B - unspecified in Brimbank and Wyndham.
+(Table 122) Extremely, very high and high levels of STI notifications rates (chlamydia, gonorrhoea, syphilis, HIV) across the PHN, except for Moorabool (Table 123).
+Musculoskeletal disease Prevalence The severity of impact of musculoskeletal disease may be as high as other chronic diseases, and as a comorbidity, musculoskeletal disease can also negatively impact mental health through persistent low-level chronic pain.
+Estimated prevalence across the region is consistent with the Victoria average (Table 100).
+Urinary tract/kidney infections Potentially avoidable hospitalisations Urinary tract and kidney infections are one of the major diseases causing avoidable hospitalisations across all age groups.
+(Table 101) All ages: 8.8 per cent across PHN, compared with 9.3 per cent across Victoria.
+Forms the third highest cause of potentially avoidable hospitalisations.
+15-24 years: 11.4 per cent across PHN, compared with 11.5 per cent across Victoria.

-Musculoskeletal disease

-The severity of impact of musculoskeletal disease may be as high as other chronic diseases, and as a comorbidity, musculoskeletal disease can also negatively impact mental health through persistent low-level chronic pain.

-• Estimated prevalence across the region is consistent with the Victoria average (Table 100).

-Urinary tract/kidney infections

-Urinary tract and kidney infections are one of the major diseases causing avoidable hospitalisations across all age groups.

-- All ages: 8.8 per cent across PHN, compared with 9.3 per cent across Victoria.
-Forms the third highest cause of potentially avoidable hospitalisations. - 15-24 years: 11.4 per cent across PHN, compared with 11.5 per cent across Victoria.
 Forms the highest cause of potentially avoidable hospitalisations.

-2.1 Population health) In general, urinary tract and kidney infections affect two age groups: infants and older adults, particularly those in aged care.
+2.1 Population health 1 In general, urinary tract and kidney infections affect two age groups: infants and older adults, particularly those in aged care.
 In both groups, kidney infections can indicate a need for either higher quality service provision or better education on infant hygiene practices.
 Aboriginal and Torres Strait Islander people.
 Aboriginal and Torres Strait Islanders people are likely to experience significantly poorer health and life outcomes across all ages and stages, from pregnancy to premature mortality.
 Please refer to the Closing the Gap report (2016) at Appendix B for more detailed statistics and data sources.
 Please also refer to the determinants list in the Aboriginal and Torres Strait Islanders Data Profile (Appendix E5).
 A short snapshot of key statistics is included below.
 Refer to the Aboriginal and Torres Islander Health section of the needs analysis.
 While the NWMPHN region has a relatively small Aboriginal and Torres Strait Islander population, the major health inequalities experienced by this group across a range of indicators suggest that these populations in the region require specific interventions to Determinants: All age groups Population: Aboriginal residents tend to be younger than non-Aboriginal residents.
 Disadvantage: almost 40 per cent of Aboriginal people in Victoria are at the highest level of disadvantage (lowest 20 per cent of Index of Relative Socio-Economic Disadvantage scores).
 Education: 30 per cent gap in Year 12/equivalent or ACQ attainment between Aboriginal and non-Aboriginal Australians.